-In this article we will discuss the images of the Lattepanda.
-Below is a basic diagram that displays all the pins:
+In this article we will discuss the different features shown in these images of the LattePanda.
+Below is a basic diagram that displays all of the pins located on the board:

 Pinouts in area U1 are assigned to the X-Z8300 core.